 There are many reasons why a case requires a family lawyer.
 Finding the right attorney can help eliminate conflicts and would ideally make each step of the process go much faster.

 Family law is a broad legal area that covers more than child custody cases.
-It can include issues such as reproductive rights, LGBT marriage rights, and foster care.
+It can include issues such as reproductive rights, LGBTQ+ marriage rights, and foster care.
 Some of the most common reasons to hire a family lawyer include:

-Divorce: When filing for divorce, both parties hire a family attorney to represent them.
+When filing for divorce, both parties hire a family attorney to represent them.
 The lawyer is there to help their client figure out a settlement plan in hopes to avoid a trial.
 A good attorney will have experience with dividing property that the couple purchased together such as their house or car.
 The lawyer can also calculate how much spousal support if any; their client must pay, and help their client come up with a plan for child custody, visitation rights, and the child support terms.

 There are times when a couple will have an agreement, and they have already discussed the terms prior to hiring their lawyers.
 Those cases usually do not have to go to trial and settle quickly.
 However, when there is a complex custody battle or a disagreement over who should maintain ownership of the home, the case goes to court.

-Child Custody/Child Support: Settlement agreements that involve child custody or support often end up in a large divorce case.
+Settlement agreements that involve child custody or support often end up in a large divorce case.
 The partners have the option to change the terms of the settlement as needed over time.
 This can be useful if the parent providing child support has a change in their financial situation.
 A family lawyer provides insight on the child support laws in South Carolina and can help the custodial parent receive a fair amount of financial support each month.

-Adoption/Foster Care: Adoption cases can be complex depending on the type of adoption taking place.
+Adoption cases can be complex depending on the type of adoption taking place.
 The complexity of the case also depends on where the child is from, and the current laws for adoption in South Carolina.
 To ensure that the process goes as smoothly as possible, a family lawyer should be involved.
 When it comes to foster parents, who wish to adopt their foster children, it is not always necessary to hire an attorney to finalize the case.

-Paternity: Usually, the birth mother files a paternity case to secure child support payments from the father.
+Usually, the birth mother files a paternity case to secure child support payments from the father.
 But, there are also times when a biological father will file for paternity so that they can raise the child on their own.
 To resolve this type of case quickly, the court requires a DNA test.
 However, there can be circumstances where the case requires more time to resolve and additional legal representation for the parents by a reliable family lawyer.

 Family law covers many legal areas that some individuals looking for assistance may not know about.
 Here are a few of the additional practice areas for family law that help couples, parents, and children legally sort out common family issues.